appveyor/website/src/docs/enterprise/running-builds-on-gce.md

 ## Setup Master VM

+Login into master VM via RDP.

-* Follow [those steps](/docs/enterprise/setup-master-vm/) to setup software required for build process.
-It is tested PowerShell scripts which can be simple copy-pasted to PowerShell window (started in privileged mode).
-Some notes:
+Follow [these steps](/docs/enterprise/setup-master-vm/) to configure VM and install software required for your build process.
+It is tested PowerShell scripts which can be simply copy-pasted to PowerShell window (started in privileged mode).
+Specifically:

-    * We strongly recommend to run everything from [Basic configuration](/docs/enterprise/setup-master-vm/#basic-configuration) and [Essential 3rd-party software](/docs/enterprise/setup-master-vm/#essential-3rd-party-software)
+* [Basic configuration](/docs/enterprise/setup-master-vm/#basic-configuration) and [Essential 3rd-party software](/docs/enterprise/setup-master-vm/#essential-3rd-party-software) - we strongly recommend to install everything from those sections.
-    * You can skip one of msbuild and VS version or both if you don't need them in [Build framework](/docs/enterprise/setup-master-vm/#build-framework) step
+* [Build framework](/docs/enterprise/setup-master-vm/#build-framework) - you can skip one of MSBuild and Visual Studio versions or both if you don't need them.
-    * You can skip test framework you do not need in [Test framework](/docs/enterprise/setup-master-vm/#test-framework) step
+* [Test framework](/docs/enterprise/setup-master-vm/#test-framework) - you can skip that step if you are running your own custom test script/framework.
-    * Steps [AppVeyor Build Agent](/docs/enterprise/setup-master-vm/#appveyor-build-agent) and [Tuning for Interactive mode](/docs/enterprise/setup-master-vm/#tuning-for-interactive-mode) are mandatory
+* [AppVeyor Build Agent](/docs/enterprise/setup-master-vm/#appveyor-build-agent) and [Configuring agent to run in "Interactive" mode](/docs/enterprise/setup-master-vm/#configuring-agent-to-run-in-interactive-mode) - these steps are mandatory.

-    * **Important note:** in Build Agent installation script set `APPVEYOR_MODE` to `GCE`.
-Alternatively update registry with [Set Build Agent mode to **GCE**](https://github.com/appveyor/ci/blob/master/scripts/enterprise/set_gce_build_agent_mode.ps1)
-* Install additional software if needed
+Install any additional software required for your builds.

+Do not sysprep master VM!

 ## Prepare Master VM snapshot